Undergraduate Catalog

 Heidi Liere.
 Assistant professor of biology.
 Insect Community Ecology, Urban Ecology and Agroecology.
 PhD 2011 University of Michigan-Ann Arbor.
 BS 2001 Universidad del Valle de Guatemala.

 Rebecca Lingafelter.
-Associate professor of theatre and department chair.
+Professor of theatre.
 Acting, Voice, Movement, Devising, Contemporary Performance, Modern American Drama, Ancient and Medieval Performance.
 MFA 2005 Columbia University.
 BA 2000 University of California at San Diego.

 Todd Lochner.
-Dr. Robert B. Pamplin Jr. Professor of Government.
+Professor of political science.
 American constitutional law, American political systems.
 PhD 2001, MA 1994 University of California at Berkeley.
 JD 1993 University of Virginia School of Law.
 BA 1990 Harvard College.

 Nikolaus M. Loening.
 Professor of chemistry.
 Physical Chemistry, Biophysical Chemistry.
 PhD 2001, MPhil 1998 University of Cambridge.
 BS 1997 Harvey Mudd College.